2022-2023 Enrollment is now Open

 Step One – Get to Know Us

 Please read our online handbook for details about our policies and procedures.
 In short, we want you to get to know who we are and what we will expect from you.
 There are some things that are required by Alabama law, and we will guide you in making sure those essentials are fulfilled.

 We are now only offering an online application process.

 Things to know or have with you BEFORE you fill out the application:

-- Be prepared to pay the tuition of $125 per family (a $25 late fee will be added during Late or Mid-Year Registration - the months of August & December)
+- Be prepared to pay the tuition of $150 per family (a $25 late fee will be added during Late or Mid-Year Registration - the months of August-March)

 - Have the name and address of your student's previous school, if applicable.

 - For students entering grades 8-12, please review our diploma options (pages 6-7 of Handbook).
 In the application, you will be asked to notify us if you are choosing to maintain transcripts/diplomas independently as a homeschool family.

 - If your student has special custody circumstances, you may want to have documentation prepared to upload in the application.

 Current Essential families should NOT use this form.
 Please log onto your Member Page for Re-Enrollment information.